movibe/agentes-dev/docs/instructions.md

-# Instruções para Criação do Projeto

-Este documento fornece diretrizes detalhadas para a criação de um sistema de cadastro de templates de projetos, permitindo que os usuários selecionem diferentes editores de código e tecnologias para a criação de agentes personalizados.
-O projeto será desenvolvido utilizando Next.js, Tailwind CSS, Zustand e React Query no front-end, com Supabase para autenticação e banco de dados no back-end.
+# Project Creation Instructions

+This document provides detailed guidelines for creating a project template registration system, allowing users to select different code editors and technologies for creating custom agents.
+The project will be developed using Next.js, Tailwind CSS, Zustand, and React Query on the front-end, with Supabase for authentication and database on the back-end.

-## 1. Configuração do Ambiente de Desenvolvimento
+## 1. Development Environment Setup

-- **Next.js**: Framework React que facilita a renderização do lado do servidor e a geração de sites estáticos.
+- **Next.js**: React framework that facilitates server-side rendering and static site generation.

-- **Tailwind CSS**: Framework CSS utilitário para estilização rápida e responsiva.
+- **Tailwind CSS**: Utility-first CSS framework for rapid and responsive styling.

-- **Zustand**: Biblioteca leve para gerenciamento de estado em React.
+- **Zustand**: Lightweight state management library for React.

-- **React Query**: Biblioteca para gerenciamento de estados assíncronos e cache de dados de servidor.

-- **Supabase**: Plataforma que fornece serviços de autenticação e banco de dados em tempo real.
+- **React Query**: Library for asynchronous state management and server data caching.

+- **Supabase**: Platform providing real-time authentication and database services.

-## 2. Estrutura do Projeto
+## 2. Project Structure

 ### 2.1.
-Página Inicial

-- **Catálogo de Templates**: Exibir uma lista de templates com filtros por editor de código, tecnologias (React, Tailwind, Node) e número de curtidas.

-- **Opção de Cadastro**: Permitir que os usuários se cadastrem utilizando autenticação via GitHub.

-- **Detalhes do Projeto**: Fornecer informações sobre o funcionamento e objetivos do projeto.

-- **Espaços para Anúncios**: Reservar áreas para possíveis anúncios ou parcerias.

-- **Interação com Templates**: Permitir que os usuários curtam e comentem em cada template.
+Home Page

+- **Main Layout**:

+  - Fixed left sidebar for filters
+  - Responsive main content area

+- **Filter Sidebar**:

+  - Technology filters (React, Node.js, etc.)
+  - IDE filters (VSCode, WebStorm, etc.)
+  - Sort by likes count
+  - Reset/clear filters option

+- **Main Area**:

+  - Responsive template grid
+  - Cards with preview and basic information
+  - Results pagination

+- **Template Catalog**: Display a list of templates with filters by code editor, technologies (React, Tailwind, Node) and likes count.

+- **Registration Option**: Allow users to register using GitHub authentication.

+- **Project Details**: Provide information about the project's functionality and objectives.

+- **Ad Spaces**: Reserve areas for possible advertisements or partnerships.

+- **Template Interaction**: Allow users to like and comment on each template.

 ### 2.2.
-Cadastro de Usuário

-- **Autenticação**: Utilizar o Supabase para autenticação via GitHub.

-- **Informações Adicionais**: Solicitar nome e e-mail durante o processo de cadastro.
+User Registration

+- **Authentication**: Use Supabase for GitHub authentication.

+- **Additional Information**: Request name and email during registration process.

 ### 2.3.
-Cadastro de Template
+Template Registration

-- **Seleção de Editor de Código**: Permitir que o usuário escolha ou cadastre um novo editor de código.

-- **Criação/Edição de Template**:

-  - **Cadastro de Perguntas**: Incluir perguntas que auxiliarão na geração de instruções para diferentes projetos.

-  - **Geração de Instruções**: Com base nas respostas, gerar instruções específicas para cada tipo de projeto.
+- **Code Editor Selection**: Allow users to choose or register a new code editor.

+- **Template Creation/Editing**:
+  - **Question Registration**: Include questions that will help generate instructions for different projects.
+  - **Instruction Generation**: Based on answers, generate specific instructions for each project type.

-## 3. Tecnologias Utilizadas
+## 3. Technologies Used

 - **Front-end**:

-  - **Next.js**: Para estruturação e roteamento das páginas.
+  - **Next.js**: For page structuring and routing.

-  - **Tailwind CSS**: Para estilização moderna e responsiva.
+  - **Tailwind CSS**: For modern and responsive styling.

-  - **Zustand**: Para gerenciamento de estado de forma simples e eficiente.
+  - **Zustand**: For simple and efficient state management.

-  - **React Query**: Para gerenciamento de dados assíncronos e cache.
+  - **React Query**: For asynchronous data management and caching.

 - **Back-end**:

-  - **Supabase**: Para autenticação e banco de dados em tempo real.
+  - **Supabase**: For authentication and real-time database.

-## 4. Padrões de Codificação
+## 4. Coding Standards

-- **Linter**: Configurar o ESLint para manter a consistência e qualidade do código.

-- **Estilo de Código**: Seguir as melhores práticas de codificação, incluindo nomenclatura consistente e organização de arquivos.
+- **Linter**: Configure ESLint to maintain code consistency and quality.

+- **Code Style**: Follow best coding practices, including consistent naming and file organization.

-## 5. Estilização
+## 5. Styling

-- **Layout**: Desenvolver um design moderno e responsivo utilizando Tailwind CSS.
+- **Layout**: Develop a modern and responsive design using Tailwind CSS.

-- **Temas**: Implementar opções de tema claro e escuro para melhor experiência do usuário.
+- **Themes**: Implement light and dark theme options for better user experience.

-## 6. Documentação
+## 6. Documentation

-- **Comentários**: Adicionar comentários claros e concisos no código para facilitar o entendimento.

-- **Arquivos de Documentação**: Manter um arquivo README.md atualizado com instruções de uso e desenvolvimento.
+- **Comments**: Add clear and concise code comments to facilitate understanding.

+- **Documentation Files**: Maintain an updated README.md with usage and development instructions.

-## 7. Tratamento de Erros
+## 7. Error Handling

-- **Front-end**: Implementar boundaries de erro para capturar exceções em componentes.
+- **Front-end**: Implement error boundaries to catch component exceptions.

-- **Back-end**: Tratar erros de API com mensagens amigáveis ao usuário.
+- **Back-end**: Handle API errors with user-friendly messages.

-- **Monitoramento**: Integrar serviço de monitoramento para registro de erros (ex: Sentry).
+- **Monitoring**: Integrate error monitoring service (e.g., Sentry).

-## 8. Considerações Finais
+## 8. Final Considerations

-Seguindo estas diretrizes, o desenvolvimento do sistema será alinhado com as melhores práticas, garantindo uma aplicação robusta, eficiente e de fácil manutenção.
+Following these guidelines, the system development will be aligned with best practices, ensuring a robust, efficient, and maintainable application.